 “Nham tov!”
 Enjoy!
 I try to eat like the locals, but when Loeng sees how the rice keeps falling from my chopsticks she laughs and hands me a spoon.
 With this spoon, I scoop the delicious meal till my plate is totally empty.

 Go local too!

 We can connect you with locals too!
 Eat Cambodian food like Daisy & Patrick, or go local somewhere else around the world.
 ResiRest provides you with a reliable network of local families globally.
 Have a great time together, learn about true local culture & taste the best local food.

 ResiRest = sustainable travel.
 By joining a family for lunch or dinner, you directly support them.
 In this way, local people are able to earn their fair share of tourism.
-Book your meal by using the ResiRest app.
+Book your meal at one of our travel partners.
 See you soon!